Death Claim Benefits for Survivors

 When you lose a loved one, it is a very difficult time in general.
 And it can leave behind some financial repercussions, especially for someone who others depended on for their wages.
 However, in New York, when someone dies from a workplace accident or succumbs to an occupational illness, then the survivors may be eligible for benefits through death claims.
 So, if someone you know and loved died from a work related illness or injury, then you need workers compensation lawyers your can trust to help with the death claim.
 Obviously the loss of someone's life is tragic and cannot be made up with money.
 However, it does help ease some of the pain knowing that the loss is compensated fairly if the circumstances led to or influenced the death or illness.

 Our Long Island law firm has years of experience handling all sorts of workers compensation cases.
 Our main office is in Patchogue, New York, but we have other law office across Long Island.
-These locations are Riverhead, Melville and Garden City.
+These locations are Riverhead and Melville.
 So please, do not hesitate to reach out if you have any questions about our legal representation and death claims in regards to workers compensation.
 Read on to learn more about death claims and how they work in New York State.
 Learn more by visiting New York State's workers compensation website.

 Eligibility for Workers' Compensation Death Benefits